 Connor McGraw, Instructor

-Connor is currently a senior studying Mechanical Engineering at Oral Roberts University.
+Connor is a recent graduate with a degree in Mechanical Engineering at Oral Roberts University.
 He was home schooled until the last three years of high school when he attended Francis Tuttle Technical Center’s Pre-Engineering Academy in Oklahoma City.
 He has participated in several robotics and aerospace engineering design challenges; winning both state and national competitions.
 Connors hobbies are designing/building drones, reading fiction novels and playing soccer, ultimate frisbee and tennis.